Smiley face

 Program Tracks

-• VLSI Circuits and Design: ASIC and FPGA design, microprocessors/micro-architectures, embedded processors, high-speed/low-power circuits, analog/digital/mixed-signal systems, NoC, SoC, IoT, interconnects, memories, bio-inspired and neuromorphic circuits and systems, BioMEMs, lab-on-a-chip, biosensors, CAD tools for biology and biomedical systems, implantable and wearable devices, machine-learning for design and optimization of VLSI circuits and design.
+• VLSI Circuits and Design: ASIC and FPGA design, microprocessors/micro-architectures, embedded processors, high-speed/low-power circuits, analog/digital/mixed-signal circuits, NoC, SoC, IO & interconnects, memories, lab-on-a-chip, biomedical sensors and devices, circuits for wearable or robotic devices, VLSI design and optimization.

-• IoT and Smart Systems: Circuits, computing, processing, and design of IoT and smart systems such as smart cities, smart healthcare, smart transportation, smart grid etc.; cyber-physical systems, edge computing, machine learning for IoT, TinyML, cloud computing for IoT devices.
+• IoT and Smart Systems: circuits, computing, processing, and design of IoT and smart systems such as smart cities, smart healthcare, smart transportation, smart grid etc.; cyber-physical systems; machine learning for IoT; robots; wearable device and system; network & communication system.

-• Computer-Aided Design (CAD): Hardware/software co-design, high-level synthesis, logic synthesis, simulation and formal verification, layout, design for manufacturing, algorithms and complexity analysis, physical design (placement, route, CTS), static timing analysis, signal and power integrity, machine learning for CAD and EDA design.
+• Computer-Aided Design (CAD): hardware/software co-design, high-level synthesis, logic synthesis, simulation and formal verification, layout, design for manufacturing, algorithms and complexity analysis, physical design (placement, route, CTS), timing analysis, signal and power integrity, machine learning and AI for CAD and EDA.

-• Testing, Reliability, Fault-Tolerance: Digital/analog/mixed-signal testing, reliability, robustness, static/dynamic defect- and fault-recoverability, variation-aware design, learning-assisted testing.
+• Testing, Reliability, Fault-Tolerance: digital/analog/mixed-signal testing, reliability, robustness, static/dynamic defect- and fault-recoverability, variation-resilient design, learning-assisted testing.

-• Emerging Computing & Post-CMOS Technologies: Nanotechnology, quantum computing, approximate and stochastic computing, sensor and sensor networks, post CMOS VLSI.
+• Emerging Computing & Post-CMOS Technologies: nanotechnology, quantum computing, approximate and stochastic computing, post CMOS VLSI.

-• Hardware Security: Trusted IC, IP protection, hardware security primitives, reverse engineering, hardware Trojans, side-channel analysis, CPS/IoT security, machine learning for HW security.
+• Hardware Security: trusted IC, IP protection, hardware security primitives, reverse engineering, side-channel attack/defense, CPS/IoT security, AI for HW security, hardware for classical and post-quantum cryptography.

-• Microelectronic Systems Education: Pedagogical innovations using a wide range of technologies such as ASIC, FPGA, multicore, GPU, TPU, educational techniques including novel curricula and laboratories, assessment methods, distance learning, textbooks, design projects, and industry/academic collaborative programs and teaching.
+A one-day co-located workshop will cover the following topics: pedagogical innovations using a wide range of technologies such as ASIC, FPGA, multicore, GPU, TPU, educational techniques including novel curricula and laboratories, assessment methods, distance learning, textbooks, and design projects, industry and academic collaborative programs and teaching.

-Paper Submission: Authors are invited to submit full-length (6 pages maximum), original, unpublished papers along with an abstract of at most 200 words.
+Paper Submission: Authors are invited to submit full-length 6-page, original, unpublished papers along with an abstract of at most 200 words.
+Submissions exceeding 6 pages are permitted but must not exceed 8 pages in total.
+Each additional page beyond 6 will incur an extra fee upon acceptance for publication.
+Reference is counted toward the page limit.
 To enable blind review, the author list should be omitted from the main document.
 Previously published papers or papers currently under review for other conferences/journals should NOT be submitted and will not be considered.
-Electronic submission in PDF format to the http://www.glsvlsi.org website is required.
+Electronic submission in PDF format to the https://easychair.org/conferences/?conf=glsvlsi26website website is required.
 Author and contact information (name, affiliation, mailing address, telephone, fax, e-mail) must be entered during the submission process.

-Paper Format (camera-ready): Submissions should be in camera-ready two-column format, following the ACM proceedings specifications located at: ACM Template and the classification system detailed at: ACM 2012 Class
+Paper Format: Submissions should be in camera-ready two-column format, following the ACM proceedings specifications located at: ACM Template and the classification system detailed at: ACM 2012 Class.
+For Overleaf users, please find the following template: Proceedings Template - Overleaf.
+For LaTeX users, please find the following ZIP file: acmart-primary.zip.
+For Word users, please find the following template: interim-layout.docx.

 For Overleaf users, please find the following template: ACM Proceedings Template - Overleaf.
 For LaTeX users, please find the following ZIP file: acmart-primary.zip.
 For Word users, please find the following template: interim-layout.docx.

-Paper Publication and Presenter Registration: Papers will be accepted for regular or poster presentation at the symposium.
+Paper Publication and Presenter Registration: Papers will be accepted for regular or poster presentation.
 Every accepted paper MUST have at least one author registered to the symposium by the time the camera-ready paper is submitted; at least one of the authors is also expected to attend the symposium and present the paper.

 This site is maintained by: